zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/encryption.md

 #### EncryptionKey Constant

 Set the `EncryptionKey` constant in the **Private - String en/de-cryption** folder.
 In module versions 2.2.0 and above, the `EncryptionKey` constant must be 32 characters long, corresponding to the updated 256 bits key length.
+You can use the `LegacyEncryptionKey` constant to decrypt strings which were encrypted with 128 bit keys using an older version of the Encryption module.

 For versions below 2.2.0, ensure the key is 16 characters long to support the 128 bits key length.

 For local application runs, set the key in the **Default value** field.
 Additionally, the `LegacyEncryptionKey` constant supports 128 bits decryption of strings encrypted using an older version of the Encryption module.